 On October 3, 2022, the Court issued a Memorandum Opinion, ECF No. 47, holding that Iran materially supported the attacks, that Iran proximately caused plaintiffs' injuries through its material support, and that Iran did so with an intent to cause severe emotional distress.
 See also Stearns v.
-Islamic Republic of Iran, \\ F. Supp.
-3d \\\, No. 17-cv-131 (RCL), 2022 WL 4764905 (D.D.C.
+Islamic Republic of Iran, F. Supp.
+3d , No. 17-cv-131 (RCL), 2022 WL 4764905 (D.D.C.
 Oct.
 3, 2022).
 Accordingly, the Court issued a Finding of Liability as to injuries sustained by 229 plaintiffs.
 ECF No. 48.
 Plaintiffs moved to appoint a special master.
 ECF No. 50.
 This Court granted plaintiffs' motion on February 21, 2021, appointing Stephen A. Salzburg to serve as Special Master.
 ECF No. 52.
 Plaintiffs then moved for orders to seal the Special Master's reports and to allow the Special Master to submit periodic reports.
 ECF Nos.
 54 & 55.
 The Court granted plaintiffs' motions.
 ECF No. 57 & 58.

-On June 8, 2023, the Special Master filed his first report and recommendations with the Court regarding solatium damages alleged by 17 plaintiffs.
-ECF No 60.
-Plaintiffs submitted their proposed reductions to the Special Master's report.
-ECF No. 62 ("1st Special Master")
+On June 22, 2023, the Special Master filed his second report and recommendations with the Court regarding solatium, pain and suffering, and economic damages alleged by 16 plaintiffs.
+ECF No 64.
+Plaintiffs submitted their proposed redactions to the Special Master's report.
+ECF

-Rep.").
-The parties have not filed any objections to the report and recommendation within the statutorily allotted time.
+No. 66 ("2d Special Master Rep.").
+The parties have not filed any objections to the reports and recommendations within the statutorily allotted time.
 See Fed.
 R. Civ.
 P. 53(f)(2) (allowing a party to "file objections to-or a motion to adopt or modify-the master's order, report, or recommendations no later than 21 days after a copy is served").

-Having established liability, this Court examines the Special Master's recommended awards for the 17 plaintiffs identified in his first report.
+Having established liability, this Court examines the Special Master's recommended awards for the 16 plaintiffs identified in his second report.